nychealth/EH-dataportal/content/data-stories/injury-deaths/index.md

 <iframe title="Homicide death rate, by race/ethnicity" class="my-4" aria-label="Split Bars" id="datawrapper-chart-XMN9V" src="https://datawrapper.dwcdn.net/XMN9V/1/" scrolling="no" frameborder="0" style="width: 0; min-width: 100% !important; border: none;" height="191" data-external="1"></iframe><script type="text/javascript">!function(){"use strict";window.addEventListener("message",(function(a){if(void 0!==a.data["datawrapper-height"]){var e=document.querySelectorAll("iframe");for(var t in a.data["datawrapper-height"])for(var r=0;r<e.length;r++)if(e[r].contentWindow===a.source){var i=a.data["datawrapper-height"][t]+"px";e[r].style.height=i}}}))}();
 </script>

 Within this age group, we also see disparities in homicide rates across boroughs.
 The Bronx has the highest homicide rate of any borough, followed by Brooklyn.
-The Bronx’s homicide rate for 15–24-year-olds is more than double that of Manhattan, Queens, or Staten Island.
+The Bronx’s homicide rate for people age 15 to 24 is more than double that of Manhattan, Queens, or Staten Island.

 <iframe title="Homicide rates by borough" class="my-4" aria-label="Split Bars" id="datawrapper-chart-c0bab" src="https://datawrapper.dwcdn.net/c0bab/2/" scrolling="no" frameborder="0" style="width: 0; min-width: 100% !important; border: none;" height="222" data-external="1"></iframe><script type="text/javascript">!function(){"use strict";window.addEventListener("message",(function(a){if(void 0!==a.data["datawrapper-height"]){var e=document.querySelectorAll("iframe");for(var t in a.data["datawrapper-height"])for(var r=0;r<e.length;r++)if(e[r].contentWindow===a.source){var i=a.data["datawrapper-height"][t]+"px";e[r].style.height=i}}}))}();
 </script>

 Borough differences in homicides likely reflect a history of disinvestment in New York City that varies by neighborhood.
 Distribution of homicide by place offers a window into the broader physical, social, and economic context – namely, housing and park quality and availability, and access to schools, jobs, opportunities, healthcare, and more.

-Suicide rates among New Yorkers ages 15–24 are similar across race/ethnicity and across boroughs, with the exception of Staten Island, which has a suicide rate less than half that of other boroughs.
+Suicide rates among New Yorkers age 15 to 24 are similar across race/ethnicity and across boroughs, with the exception of Staten Island, which has a suicide rate less than half that of other boroughs.

-Both homicide and suicide among 15–24-year-olds are much more common among young men than young women.
+Both homicide and suicide among people age 15 to 24 are much more common among young men than young women.
 Teens and men in this age group have homicide rates that are six times the rate of their female counterparts and suicide rates that are three times the rate of their female counterparts.

 #### Age 24 to 34: More suicides than any other age group.

-From 2017 to 2019, suicide took the lives of 330 adults ages 25 to 34.
+From 2017 to 2019, there were over 110 suicides each year among these young adults.
+This is one out of every five suicides across all ages, and two out of five of suicides among 15 to 44 year olds.

 Staten Island has a low rate of suicide among people age 15 to 24, but its suicide rate for people age 25 to 34 is higher than any other borough.